fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 Let's make a new version of the anecdote voting application from part 1.
 Take the project from this repository https://github.com/fullstackopen-2019/redux-anecdotes to base your solution on.

-If you clone the project in to existing git-repository,<i>remove the git-configuration of the cloned application:</i>
+If you clone the project in to an existing git-repository, <i>remove the git-configuration of the cloned application:</i>

 ```bash
 cd redux-anecdotes  // go to the cloned repository